sakamava/sastre-ansible/cisco/sastre/test/workflows/README.md

-# Cisco SASTRE workflows automation
+# Cisco SASTRE ANSIBLE workflow automation

-Cisco SASTRE Test Workflows will automate and test some of the Sastre-Ansible module tasks end to end.
+Cisco Sastre Ansible Test Workflows will automate and test some of the Sastre-Ansible module tasks end to end.

 These workflows will leverage Robot Framework for building and running workflows